 3. Problem-solving Skills

 Let’s say you are a graphic designer.
 Just a few finishing touches and you’re done with the project you worked on for three days.
 Everything is going well – then your faulty computer crashed.

 You weren’t able to save the file.
 You tried to recover it but it’s not backed up successfully.
 You can either dig your head under the ground and cry about it or get yourself together and take action.

 Problem-solving is a skill that borders on hard and soft.
 Knowing how to think on your feet and turn a mishap into an achievement can make you a valuable asset to any company.

-Problem solvers are seen as top performers, as unexpected challenges come and employers need fast thinkers in order to move forward.
+Problem solvers are seen as top performers, as unexpected challenges come and employers need fast thinkers to move forward.